Learn more about our impactLearn more about our impact

 Nearly 18,000 and counting: WWF supporters ask Congress to protect Alaska's Bristol Bay, its environment and economy, from Pebble Mine.

 WWF's Climate Crowd works in 30 countries to help Indigenous and local communities capture data and address the climate crisis.

 As the leader in global conservation, WWF works on six continents to help build a better future for people and nature.

 Get the latest conservation updates, be inspired to take action, and learn about ways to get involved

-Help WWF protect tigers and other vulnerable species around the world.
-Symbolically adopt a tiger today.
+Help WWF protect elephants and other vulnerable species around the world.
+Symbolically adopt an elephant today.

 Recognizing that the problems facing our planet are increasingly more complex and urgent, WWF focuses its work on six ambitious goals.
 Through this integrative approach, we can challenge the planet’s greatest threats and ensure a healthy future for people and nature.

 Answer these seven questions about some of your favorite animals and see how much you know!